-Jevgenijs Steinbuks is an Economist in the Sustainability and Infrastructure Team of the Development Research Group.
-His areas of expertise are in energy and environmental economics, industrial organization, and real estate and urban economics with a particular focus on households’ and firms’ investment problems.
-His current research focuses on sustainable resource and land use, electric power, and energy demand and efficiency.
-Dr. Steinbuks has extensive experience with academia, public sector and international institutions.
+Jevgenijs Steinbuks is a Senior Economist in the Sustainability and Infrastructure Team of the Development Research Group.
+His areas of expertise are in developing and post-communist economies, economic growth, energy and environmental economics, empirical industrial organization, and real estate, urban, and land economics.
+His current research and policy work focuses on sustainable resource and land use, electric power markets, and infrastructure and economic development.
+Dr. Steinbuks has extensive experience in academia, public sector and international institutions.

 Before joining the World Bank, he worked as a research economist at the Center for Global Trade Analysis, the Department of Agricultural Economics at Purdue University; the Electricity Policy Research Group, University of Cambridge; the Enterprise Analysis Unit at the World Bank, and Credit Research Center at Georgetown University.
 He also spent a number of years with the Ministry of Foreign Affairs of Latvia, working primarily on Latvian economic integration in the EU and WTO.
 Dr. Steinbuks taught a number of graduate and undergraduate courses in economics at the University of Cambridge, Miami University, the George Washington University, and the University of Latvia.
 His research is published in peer-reviewed academic journals and is regularly presented at international conferences and workshops.
 Jevgenijs Steinbuks has his PhD in Economics from the George Washington University.